 Our most significant recurring expenditure on an annual basis is the contract for responsive maintenance works, including cyclical repairs and repairs to empty properties.
-The average spend per annum in this area is £3 million.
-The current contract for these works was recently procured through a competitive tendering process via the Public Contracts Scotland web portal, all as a single repairs and maintenance contract.
-The 3-Year contract was awarded to a local SME (which subsequently joined a UK wide Group), and is providing value for money, benefits to the community and local employment opportunities.
+The average spend per annum in this area has been over £3.5 million.
+The multi-year contract was reprocured in 2022 and awarded to a local SME and this contract started on the 1st of April 2023.